copyleftdev/kali/README.md

 - **Modular Design**: Ensure each new feature or component is added as a separate module to maintain the modularity of the codebase.
 - **Clear Interfaces**: Define clear interfaces for new load testers and report formats to ensure they can be easily integrated with the existing codebase.
 - **Documentation**: Document new modules and features thoroughly to help future contributors understand the code and make further enhancements.
+- **Testing**: Ensure that any new code or features added are accompanied by unit and/or integration tests.
+This ensures that the codebase remains reliable and maintainable.

 ---

 Kali is a powerful tool for load testing TCP servers, designed with flexibility and performance in mind.
 We welcome contributions and feedback from the community to make Kali even more robust and versatile.